-The Internet has changed many aspects of modern society, but the field of education has been altered more profoundly than most.
+The Internet has changed many aspects of modern society, but the field of education has the potential to be altered more profoundly than most.
 The Web provides access to information at a scale that librarians and educators could have scarcely imagined less than a generation ago.
 Not surprisingly, schools are very interested in finding effective and cost-efficient ways to access and leverage this information in an easy, straightforward manner.

 Personal computers have played a critical role in providing this access, but they can also introduce challenges of their own - particularly when it comes to managing the operating systems (OSs) and applications on those devices.
 A more direct approach is to use a device whose sole focus is to provide access to Internet information and applications through a simple Web browser-based interface.
-That is the essential concept of a new class of devices known as Chromebooks - low-cost, notebook form factor computers that offer access to the vast knowledge stores of the Internet and leverage a cloud computing-based model for collaboration, online storage, and the rich application capabilities of the Web.
+That is the essential concept of a new class of devices developed by Google called Chromebooks - low-cost, notebook form factor computers that offer access to the vast knowledge stores of the Internet and leverage a cloud computing-based model for collaboration, online storage, and the rich application capabilities of the Web.

-An important advantage of Chromebooks over traditional PCs is that because Chromebooks lack the "overhead" of legacy components found in many PCs, Chromebooks boot rapidly and connect immediately to the Internet.
+An important advantage of Chromebooks over traditional PCs is that because Chromebooks lack the "overhead" of legacy components found in many PCs, Chromebooks boot rapidly (in under 10 seconds) and connect immediately to the Internet.
 As a result, users quickly begin their productive work with Web-based tools and applications.
 Students and teachers benefit from the increased control of applications and content and the increased security that Chromebooks offer out of the box.
-With their small footprint, secure OS, and cloud storage and management capability, Chromebooks enable IT administrators in school environments to provide students and faculty with the benefits of educational Internet access.
+With their small footprint, secure OS, and cloud (meaning Web-based) storage and management capability, Chromebooks are designed to enable IT administrators in school environments to easily provide students and faculty with the benefits of educational Internet access.
 In addition, Chromebooks can be maintained, managed, and updated at a lower cost and in less time than traditional PCs.